 With all the TV choices we have these days, watching the telly can either get very expensive – or very cheap.
-And while cord cutting is not just about pushing your TV watching price down (it’s also about flexibility and being able to watch what you want, when you want) – cost is still an important factor.
+And while cord cutting is not just about pushing your TV watching prices down (it’s also about flexibility and being able to watch what you want, when you want) – cost is still an important factor.

 So here are my best tips for lowering the monthly cost of your TV watching.
-Naturally, not every tip is suitable for every person – but even following just a bunch will save you quite a few pounds.
+Naturally, not every tip is suitable for every person – but even by following just a bunch of these, you could save quite a few pounds.

 1. Cancel Your Cable/Satellite TV Subscription